-RELATED ARTICLE: The Witcher Season 2 may begin pre-production this month
+RELATED ARTICLE: Production start date of The Witcher Season 2

 Where will Season 2 be filmed?

-Netflix has confirmed that the production of the second season will take place in London, UK.
-No specific locations are known at this point, but at least this confirms our earlier report that The Witcher won’t return to Budapest, Hungary.
-Additional filming locations such as Canary Islands are yet to be announced.
+Netflix has confirmed that the principal photography of the second season will take place in London, UK.
+No specific locations are known at this point.
+Additional filming locations and countries such as Canary Islands are yet to be announced.

 When will Season 2 be released?

 The Wrap confirms that Season 2 will be released on Netflix in 2021.
-When in 2021 isn’t clear at this point, but we can speculate.
+When in 2021 isn’t confirmed at this point, but we can speculate.
 Production of Season 1 will have taken 14 months from filming to release.
-Having this number in mind with production start of early 2020, our educated guess would be Q1 2021 (January – April).
+Having this number in mind with a production start of February 2020, our educated guess would be the Spring 2021.

 Who is returning for the next chapter?

 Cast: Netflix confirms that the main trio, Henry Cavill, Anya Chalotra and Freya Allan will return as Geralt, Yennefer and Ciri respectively.
+Royce Pierreson and MyAnna Buring have also confirmed the return of Istredd and Tissaia de Vries.
 Additional returning cast will be announced at a later date.

-Not everyone will be returning, sadly.
+Not everyone will be returning.
 Jenny Klein, who wrote the second episode of Season 1 has struck an overall deal with Amazon and isn’t expected to return.